gruntwork-io/terraform-google-sql/examples/mysql-replicas/README.md

 # MySQL Cloud SQL HA Example

 This folder contains an example of how to use the [Cloud SQL module](/modules/cloud-sql) to create a [High Availability](https://cloud.google.com/sql/docs/mysql/configure-ha) [Google Cloud SQL](https://cloud.google.com/sql/)
-[MySQL](https://cloud.google.com/sql/docs/mysql/) database cluster with a public IP and failover and read replicas.
+[MySQL](https://cloud.google.com/sql/docs/mysql/) database cluster with a [public IP](https://cloud.google.com/sql/docs/mysql/connect-external-app#appaccessIP) and failover and [read replicas](https://cloud.google.com/sql/docs/mysql/replication/).

 ## How do you run this example?

 To run this example, you need to:

 1. Install [Terraform](https://www.terraform.io/).
-1. Open up `vars.tf` and set secrets at the top of the file as environment variables and fill in any other variables in the file that don't have defaults.
+1. Open up `variables.tf` and set secrets at the top of the file as environment variables and fill in any other variables in the file that don't have defaults.
 1. `terraform init`.
 1. `terraform plan`.